 Sometimes things don’t work out as planned.
 You probably intend to pay off all of your loans, but life can surprise you in a number of ways—a job change or health event can quickly throw you off track.
 So, what happens in those worst-case-scenarios?
 Eventually, you may “default” on your loans, and it’s important to know how that affects you, your finances, and your credit.

 Not surprisingly, defaulting on a loan comes with consequences.
 The specifics depend on your situation (such as the type of loan, described below), but you can usually count on damage to your credit and additional expenses.

 Credit and legal troubles: Your credit will suffer when you fail to make your required payments.
 For the first 30 days after payment is due, you’re probably in the clear.
 After that, lenders report missed payments to credit bureaus, resulting in lower credit scores.
-Lower scores make it hard to get loans in the future, and low credit scores can impact several other areas of your life.
-For example, you might have a harder time renting, getting a job, getting utilities and mobile phone service, and buying insurance.
+Lower scores make it hard to secure loans in the future, and low credit scores can impact several other areas of your life.
+For example, you might have a harder time renting, finding a job, signing up for utilities and mobile phone service, and buying insurance.

 Eventually, unpaid debts can be sent to collection agencies.
-Collections damage your credit, can lead to legal judgments against you, and can be expensive.
-As things progress, lenders might be able to garnish your wages or even take assets from your bank accounts.
+Collections damage your credit can lead to legal judgments against you and can be expensive.
+As time progresses, lenders might be able to garnish your wages or even take assets from your bank accounts.

 High expenses: To make matters worse, your financial burden will probably grow if you default on a loan.
 Late payment fees, penalties, and legal costs might be added to your account, increasing the total balance you owe.

 Depending on the type of loan you default on, different things can happen.